Best Ways to Redecorate Each Room in Your Home

 One vital aspect of this is your wall art.

 Check that your framed pieces and other décor are in scale with the wall and aren’t too modest or mounted too high.

 For any wall piece or set of pieces, it needs to be at least 50 to 75 percent of the width of the furniture it’s hanging on top of.
-As for the height above the furniture, the wall décor should be on the bottom section of the area above the furniture.
+As for the height above the furniture, flowers on the table, the wall décor should be on the bottom section of the area above the furniture.

 Budget Your Priorities

 Like with any major project, you have to prioritize what you would like to get rebuilt in your house.

 Here are some questions that can help decide the budget and timetable for your house project.